Elisabeth Blomqvist

-Elisabeth Blomqvist (1827-1901) was a Finnish educator.
+Anna Charlotta Elisabeth Blomqvist (1827-1901) was a Finnish educator.
 She was the principal of the state girl school Svenska fruntimmersskolan i Helsingfors (Swedish Girl School of Helsinki) between 1864 and 1898.
-She was a pioneer within women's education in Finland, a leading reformer and the founder of the first seminary of female teachers (1861).
+She was a leading reformer within women's education in Finland, and the founder of the first seminary of female teachers (1861).

 Early life and career

 Elisabeth Blomqvist was the daughter of the professor Alexander Blomqvist (1796-1848) and the governess Christina Charlotta Harring (1799-1850) in Helsinki.
 In 1850, her mother and her aunt Anette Harring (d.
 1852) opened a school in her home Blomqvistska skolan, to support the family, which was taken over by Elisabeth Blomqvist after their deaths.

 In 1856, she made a study trip to France and Germany, and upon her return in 1858, she reopened the Blomqvistska skolan, now with serious educational ambitions.
 She employed male teachers, as they had the formal education, and her school was progressive and offered six classes and a number of subjects normally only taught at boys schools.
-At this point, the first state schools for girls had been established in 1844, but there were nu educated female teachers.
+At this point, the first state schools for girls had been established in 1844, but there were no educated female teachers.

 In 1861, she started the first seminary for the education of female teachers in Finland.
 However, the competition from the state school for girls in Helsinki was a great obstacle despite her success.